dagster-io/dagster/docs/docs-beta/docs/guides/metadata.md

 <CodeExample filePath="guides/data-modeling/metadata/runtime-metadata.py" language="python" />

-Numerical metadata istreated as a time series in the Dagster UI.
+Numerical metadata is treated as a time series in the Dagster UI.

 ## Standard metadata types \{#standard-metadata-types}